 And unlike fake websites with unconvincing reviews, here is some feedback from major sources in the travel industry.

-Don’t miss this chance.
-You’ll thank me later.
+If your passion is calling you, don’t let it wait.
 Click on the banner below and see you on the forums soon!

 “Matador is more than just a high-quality online travel site.
 It is a great community of travel enthusiasts who mix expert advice and local knowledge through blogs, forums and destination pages.
 The network goes beyond creating a place to aggregate eyeballs and cheap user-generated content for advertisers.
 Its unique MatadorU is aimed at helping get better — and not just more — travel content on the Web.
 The training and advice in MatadorU is a model that other fields of journalism should examine.”